-Recreational doses of the drug occasionally appear to induce a psychotic state that resembles schizophrenia.
+Recreational doses of PCP occasionally appear to induce a psychotic state that resembles schizophrenia.
 Users report feeling detached from reality.
 Low doses produce a numbness in the fingers, hands and feet.
 Other effects can include shallow breathing, flushing, profuse sweating, and poor muscular coordination.
 Loss of balance or staggering is common.
 Moderate doses will produce analgesia and anesthesia.

 At high doses, PCP can cause hallucinations as well as seizures, coma, and death.
 Other effects that can occur at high doses are nausea, vomiting, blurred vision, flicking up and down of the eyes, drooling, loss of balance, and dizziness.
 High doses can also cause effects similar to symptoms of schizophrenia, such as delusions, paranoia, disordered thinking, and catatonia.
 Speech is often sparse and garbled.
 A hallmark of the drug’s effect is loss of one’s sense of self or a complete self-centeredness as with psychedelic drugs such as LSD.